daolympus/daolympus-docs/docs/basics/migration.md

 ## What is the migration process?

-When the migration is live, the Olympus front-end will be updated to allow the migration of all your V1 tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.
+When the migration is live, the Daolympus front-end will be updated to allow the migration of all your V1 tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.

 The migration process requires two steps: one to approve the contract for each of your V1 tokens, and another that actually migrates all your tokens to gOHM.